Tech hiring accounts for 10% of U.S. employment gains

 Excluding tech manufacturing, IT workers represent about 3% of the total U.S. workforce of 155 million.

-High Unemployment States - Only one state has an unemployment rate over 5% - Nevada
+High Unemployment States - Four (4) states has an unemployment rate over 5% - Delaware, Neveda, Idaho, and California

-There are now 8 states with Unemployments over 4.5% with all of these states with higher unemployment rates than last year at this time
+There are 12 states with Unemployment Rates over 4.5% with all of these states with higher unemployment rates than last year at this time - that was an increase of 1 from the prior month

 CIO Hiring Trends